 Hosta of the Year 2001 | RHS Award of Garden Merit 2004

-A popular choice, ‘June’ is a multi-award winning hosta of medium-size, emerging in the spring with blue green leaves that have flaming jade green centers.
-Morning sun brings out the best leaf coloring, turning the flames medium to light gold.
+A popular choice, ‘June’ is a multi-award winning hosta of medium-size, emerging in the spring with blue-green leaves that have flaming jade green centers.
+The morning sun brings out the best leaf coloring, turning the flames medium to light gold.
 June holds up well with 4 hours of sun tolerance and doesn’t require excessive care.
 The heavily ribbed and thick leaves exhibit good slug resistance.
 Pale lavender flowers appear midsummer, attracting hummingbirds.
 Grows to 30 cm (12”) tall with a 75 cm (30”) spread.
 Hardy to Zone 2.

-One of the best yellow-gold hostas, ‘Maui Buttercups’ emerges in early spring with lime green foliage.
-It’s the sun’s rays which bring out the radiant golden yellow tones.
-The deeply cupped, puckered, ribbed and rounded leaves are held upright giving this hosta a sculptured appearance.
+One of the best yellow-gold hostas, ‘Maui Buttercups’ emerges in early spring with lime-green foliage.
+It’s the sun’s rays that bring out the radiant golden-yellow tones.
+The deeply cupped, puckered, ribbed, and rounded leaves are held upright giving this hosta a sculptured appearance.
 Thick leathery foliage takes a tough stance against the slugs and makes for good sun tolerance of 4 hours or more.
 Maui Buttercups grows 45 cm (18”) tall and has a 35 cm (14”) spread.
-A great variety in containers or standing out in the border, with near white flowers appearing in midsummer on 45 cm (18”) scapes.
+A great variety in containers or standing out in the border, with near-white flowers appearing in midsummer on 45 cm (18”) scapes.
 Hardy to Zone 3.

 AHS Best Blue Leaf Award 1991 | AHS Benedict Garden Performance Award of Merit 2008

 Exceptions exist for every rule.
-Hosta ‘Halcyon’ has flat spear shaped leaves with frosty blue green coloring that is most prominent in full shade.
-Yet it’s thick and ribbed foliage allows this beautiful and versatile hosta to tolerate sun up to 4 hours or more when provided with ample moisture.
+Hosta ‘Halcyon’ has flat spear-shaped leaves with frosty blue-green coloring that is most prominent in full shade.
+Yet its thick and ribbed foliage allows this beautiful and versatile hosta to tolerate sun for up to 4 hours or more when provided with ample moisture.
 When planting Halcyon in sunny locations do expect the coloring to lighten.
 Halcyon demonstrates great slug resistance, especially as the plant matures.
-It’s neat, clean appearance forms a large symmetrical and attractive mound in the garden, growing to 45 cm (18”) tall with 110 cm (44”) spread.
+Its neat, clean appearance forms a large symmetrical mound in the garden, growing to 45cm (18”) tall with a 110cm (44”) spread.
 Pale blue-violet flowers appear in midsummer.
 Hardy to Zone 2.

 RHS Award of Garden Merit 1993